-If you are keen on fishing during the warmer months, why not try doing it during the winter!
+If you are keen on fishing during the warmer months and you are a regular in fly fishing trips, why not try doing it during the winter!
 Ice fishing involves catching fish through holes in a frozen body of water using hooks and lines or fishing spears.
 Most ice anglers will catch fish species such as crappie, perch, bluegill, and sunfish.
 The equipment needed to catch these species is relatively inexpensive for those wanting to dip their toe in the water.

 Like many winter sports, ice fishing is not without its dangers.
 Ice fishing should only be done on areas of ice that are clear and blue, as opposed to grey ice or some areas of white ice as blue ice is the thickest, and you won’t be at risk of falling through it.
 If you fall into frozen water, you are at risk of hypothermia, frostbite, or injury.
 You should never go ice fishing alone and always wear the appropriate safety apparel

 Dog sled racing is when teams of dogs pull sleds across an icy or snowy terrain and race one another.
 It is mainly performed in arctic areas of the USA, Canada, Russia, Greenland, and some European countries.
 The races can cover distances from 4 to 1000 miles.
 The distance traveled and the number of dogs used to pull the sled are used to categorize the races, and there never usually more than 22 dogs used to draw a single sled.